chipwillman/VendAPI.Net/README.md

 The RegisterSale Controller looks for products that have been purchased of type "food".
 When found, it will print the food order to the configured kitchen printer.

+The CashRegister Controller looks for new register sale payments and with send the draw kick command to the printer.
+This allows automatic opening of the Cash Drawer in environments where receipts are not used such as the hospitality industry, ie. pubs and bars.

-To setup a web hook, you will need to forward the post from VendHQ to a windows computer where the printer is installed.
+To setup a remote printer, you will need to forward a webhook post from VendHQ to a windows computer where the printer is installed.
+To setup the draw kick, you will need to install a google chrome extension that makes a web posts to your POS terminal.

 ## Setup a port Forward
 1. Select a port to use, for example 55021